militripathi/Multi_label_Emotion_Recognition/README.md

 3. id of the comment

-### Visualization

-[Here](https://nlp.stanford.edu/~ddemszky/goemotions/tsne.html) you can view a TSNE projection showing a random sample of the data.
-The plot is generated using PPCA (see scripts below).
-Each point in the plot represents a single example and the text and the labels are shown on mouse-hover.
-The color of each point is the weighted average of the RGB values of the those emotions.

 ## Citation

 If you use this code for your publication, please cite the original paper: